quixio/quix-samples/python/local-development/docker/readme.md

 ```
 docker build . --tag quixpythonbaseimage
 ```
-Once you did this, your project docker files should be able to build successfully when they reference `quixpythonbaseimage`.
+Once you do this, your project docker files should be able to build successfully when they reference `quixpythonbaseimage`.

 # FAQ
 1.